New England Patriots vs. Miami Dolphins NFL Week 18 Odds, Plays and Insights for January 9, 2022

 Dolphins stats and trends

-- The Dolphins have been underdogs by 6 points or more three times this season and covered the spread once.
+- In Miami's 16 games this season, it has nine wins against the spread.

-- Miami's games this year have gone over the total in six out of 16 opportunities (37.5%).
+- Miami's games this season have hit the over on six of 16 set point totals (37.5%).

-- When Miami scores more than 16.9 points, it is 9-4 against the spread and 8-5 overall.
+- Miami is 9-4 against the spread and 8-5 overall when the team puts up more than 16.9 points.

 - The Dolphins have 26 giveaways this season, while the Patriots have 30 takeaways.